ganeti/ganeti/doc/install.rst

   (xend-relocation-hosts-allow '^192\\.0\\.2\\.[0-9]+$')

-The second line assumess that the hypervisor parameter ``migration_port`` is set 8002, otherwise modify it to match.
+The second line assumes that the hypervisor parameter ``migration_port`` is set 8002, otherwise modify it to match.
 The last line assumes that all your nodes have secondary IPs in the 192.0.2.0/24 network, adjust it accordingly to your setup.